geoffreylitt/wildcard-onward-paper/paper.md

 Some customization environments like Mac Automator and Zapier forego textual syntax and let the user connect programs and construct automations by dragging and dropping icons representing commands.
 These environments still do not constitute direct manipulation, though: the objects being manipulated are in the domain of programming, not in the domain of the task at hand.

 Imperative programming is a reasonable choice as the model for building customizations.
 Turing-complete programming provides a high ceiling for possible customizations, and a sequence of commands is a natural fit for automations that simulate a series of steps taken by the user.
 There is, however, a serious drawback to this approach.
 MacLean et al. [@maclean1990] describe an ideal for user-tailorable systems: a “gentle slope” from using to customizing, where small incremental increases in skill lead to corresponding increments of customization power.
 Requiring users wanting to customize their applications to learn programming creates an abrupt “cliff,” exacting a significant investment in learning even to implement the simplest customizations.
 Another goal of MacLean et al. is to make it “as easy to change the environment as it is to use it”—at least for some subset of changes.
 But in scripting languages, the experience of customization does not remotely resemble the experience of use.

-With table-driven customization we aim to provide a gentler slope, by using direct manipulation for software customization.
+With data-driven customization we aim to provide a gentler slope, by using direct manipulation for software customization.
 The data shown in the table view is the domain data from the original application.
 The user makes changes to the data by selecting areas of interest in the table, e.g. sorting/filtering by clicking the relevant column header, or adding annotations by clicking and typing on the relevant row.
 At every step, the user receives intermediate feedback, not only in the table view, but also in the original application, so it's clear whether they are making progress towards their desired result.
 These types of interactions are common in GUI applications, and Wildcard therefore seems to meet MacLean et al.’s goal: some one-click customizations are as easy as using the original application.
 Formulas introduce some additional complexity, but spreadsheets have demonstrated that formula programming is still accessible to many users, helped by the pure functional semantics and the visibility of intermediate results.

 One aspect of directness that we have chosen not to pursue in Wildcard is enabling customization in closer proximity to the original user interface elements, as explored by tools like Scotty [@eagan2011]—all customization occurs in a separate panel next to the original UI.
 While closer proximity might be helpful, we have found that augmenting the original UI with a distinct, additional representation provides a more consistent experience across all applications, and clearly shows what structured data is available to work with.
 We also emphasize the mapping between the representations by highlighting content in the original page, similiar to the way that browser developer tools highlight the currently selected element in the DOM inspector in the original page.